milesman34/Cost-Calculator/README.md

 You must have python3 (3.7 recommended) and pyyaml installed for this to work.
 You can install pyyaml using `python3 -m pip install pyyaml`.

+To run the GUI version, you need flet installed.
+You can install flet using `pip install flet`.

 # Usage

 When using, make sure to separate your inputs with spaces.
 They should be in the format `amount item_type`, where `amount` is an `int` and `item_type` is a `str`.
 The amount should also not be a negative number or a decimal.